OP-TEE/optee_os/documentation/optee_design.md

 are built along with and statically built into the OP-TEE OS blob.

-The pseudo Trusted Applications included in OP-TEE already are OP-TEE OS secure privilege layer services hidden behind a "GP TA Client" API; it's in these "Pseudo Trusted Applications" that the core functionality for communication with the REE (like "Open Session"), and API handlers from dynamic Trusted Applications are implemented.
+The pseudo Trusted Applications included in OP-TEE already are OP-TEE secure privilege layer services hidden behind a "GP TA Client" API.
+These pseudo-TAs are used for various purpose as specific secure services or embedded tests services.

 Pseudo TAs do not benefit from the 'GP Core Internal API' support specified by the GP TEE specs; Pseudo TAs can only use the OP-TEE OS internal